cosmos72/hyperluminal-mem/README.md

    Programmers can extend Hyperluminal-mem by defining specialized methods for it, see `MWRITE-OBJECT` for details.

-- `(MREAD-OBJECT ptr index end-index &key)` is a generic function that reads a serialized user-defined object from raw memory, deserializes and returns it.
+- `(MREAD-OBJECT type ptr index end-index &key)` is a generic function that reads a serialized user-defined object from raw memory, deserializes and returns it.

    Programmers can extend Hyperluminal-mem by defining specialized methods for it,